AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/integrate/contacts.md

    class CustomContactListAdapter : EaseContactListAdapter() {
        override fun getItemNotEmptyViewType(position: Int): Int {
             // Set a custom itemViewType based on the message type.
-            // If the default itemViewTyp is used, return super.getItemNotEmptyViewType(position). return CUSTOM_YOUR_CONTACT_TYPE
+            // If the default itemViewType is used, return super.getItemNotEmptyViewType(position). return CUSTOM_YOUR_CONTACT_TYPE
        }